 Turkish borsa clocks up another record at closing

-Turkey’s benchmark index closed the day by jumping 400.44 points to hit another historic high of 104,210.22 points on Thursday.
+Turkey’s benchmark index closed the day by jumping 400.44 points to hit another historic high of 104,210.22 points on Thursday, Anadolu reported.

 Borsa Istanbul's BIST 100 index rose by 0.39 percent with a total trading value of 5 billion Turkish liras (approximately $1.4 billion).